Priorities for Strategy 1.2

 Priority areas include:

-- Identifying genetic and genomic factors that alter gene expression and/or molecular networks, important for cognitive, affective, and social processing.
+- Identifying genetic and genomic factors that alter gene expression and/or molecular networks that are important for cognitive, affective, and social processing.

-- Developing, validating, and using appropriate experimental systems to examine the basic neurobiological processes affected by non-genetic risk factors contributing to risk for mental illnesses.
+- Developing, validating, and using appropriate experimental systems to examine the basic neurobiological and neurodevelopmental processes affected by non-genetic factors, including immune molecules and gut microbiota and their products, contributing to risk for mental illnesses.

 - Using genome-wide analyses followed by in-depth functional studies to investigate the joint effects of DNA sequence variants and environment on consequent genomic regulatory changes and cellular outcomes that underlie relevant phenotypes.

-- Deepening the characterization of genotype-phenotype relationships by using dimensional phenotypes.
+- Deepening the characterization of genotype-phenotype relationships by using dimensional phenotypes and fine-grained, objective, quantitative behavioral measures.

 - Delineate environmental and biological factors altering genomic risk for mental illnesses.